Updated: May 20, 2020

 - A list of your products and services which should include pricing, merchandise packaging design and a description of your target market.

 - Your space, utilities and manpower requirements including the types of equipment you’ll be using and the number of employees you’ll have.

 - If there’s any, it would also be good to show pictures of your other branches or stores.

 - Your contact details and the best schedule for you to have a meeting

-Lastly, to help you with writing your Letter of Intent, here’s a very simple LOI template which you can use if you’re planning to rent or lease a space in a mall for your business.
+To help you with writing your Letter of Intent, here’s a very simple LOI template which you can use if you’re planning to rent or lease a space in a mall for your business.